aelgabli/FastScan/README.md

 We modified the AbrController.js to include our rate adaptation scheme (FastScan).
 The implementation can be found in [dash_player/app/js/streaming/algo/bfAlgo.js](dash_player/app/js/streaming/algo/bfAlgo.js).

-For technical details, see our paper ["FastScan: Robust Low-Complexity Rate Adaptation Algorithm for Video Streaming over HTTP"](https://arxiv.org/abs/1806.02803), which can be cited as follows:
+For details, refer to our paper ["FastScan: Robust Low-Complexity Rate Adaptation Algorithm for Video Streaming over HTTP"](https://arxiv.org/abs/1806.02803), which can be cited as follows:
 ```
 @article{elgabli2018fastscan,
   title={FastScan: Robust Low-Complexity Rate Adaptation Algorithm for Video Streaming over HTTP},